-The Sea Cliff Bridge is located just south of Sydney on the New South Wales South Coast and forms part of the Grand Pacific Drive that runs 138-km from the Royal National Park at Loftus in South Sydney to Nowra on the South Coast.
+The Sea Cliff Bridge is located just south of Sydney on the New South Wales South Coast and forms part of the Grand Pacific Drive that runs 138km from the Royal National Park at Loftus in South Sydney to Nowra on the South Coast.

 The bridge twists and turns around the cliff faces offering incredible views looking up, north towards Bald Hill and out to the sea.

-We made a few stops along the short 30 minute return walk to look over the edge at the waves crashing against the rock below, turning to sea foam and spilling over the rocks.
+Make sure you take a good look over the edge at the waves crashing against the rock below, turning to sea foam and spilling over the rocks.

 About three quarters of the way along is an information board telling the history of the area, the original road and its dangers and the building of the new bridge.

 One interesting fact you’ll learn by reading this is that the original road was built in the 1860’s and was named after the aviation pioneer Lawrence Hargrave.